 “Oh,” she replied.
 Satisfied, she returned to her desk.

 Question the Validity of Internet Content.
 NPR shared results from a Stanford’s Graduate School of Education study about “fake news.”
 Eighty percent of the survey student participants did not question internet content sources and accepted most of what they read as fact.
-Encourage youth to check sources of content on the internet.
+Encourage youth to check their sources.
 Do online posts have attribution?
 Does documentation support the content?
 Is the content from a reliable source?
 [There is a difference between content from Abcnews.com (reliable source) and Abcnews.com.co (fake news).]
 CBS News identified a few of many “fake news” websites.

 Identify Reliable Sources of Information.
 Yale, Oxford, and 4000+ universities throughout the world recommend Encyclopedia Britannica as a trusted reference source.
 Unlike Wikipedia, updates to Britannica entries are added by informed experts across fields.
 Scholarpedia also offers reliable sources of information that is fact-checked by professionals.
 Scholarly journals typically contain information that is research-based and peer-reviewed for accuracy.
 Explain to young people that information on Wikipedia can be altered by anyone and, as a result, is not a reliable source of information.
 Internet sites such as Snopes.com, Pulitzer-prize winning Politifact.com, and Fact Checker by The Washington Post help discerning readers determine fact from fiction.